Papirapi/proxy-nca/README.md

 This repository contains a PyTorch implementation of [*No Fuss Distance Metric Learning using Proxies*](https://arxiv.org/pdf/1703.07464.pdf) as introduced by Google Research.

-# Reproducing Results

 The adjustment of most training settings (learning rate, optimizer, criterion, dataset, ...) in the config file.

 Since the training has been done on Google Colab, Spec: Nvidia K80 / T4, GPU memory : 12GB, Performance : 4.1 TFLOPS / 8.1 TFLOPS.

-## Downloading and Extracting the Datasets

-In this task, UPMC-G20 dataset (gaze for UPMC Food-101) was used.
-For more details : http://visiir.lip6.fr/

 ## [Cars_196 , CUB 200-2011 , SOP]
 ```